hubleto/developer/v0/book/content/pages/create-first-app.md

 > **This will create default app with some functional examples.**

 An app is a custom class which extends from [`\HubletoMain\Core\App`](https://github.com/hubleto/main/blob/main/src/core/App.php) class.
-Most simple implementation of the app is shown below.

 An app is a basic functional element of Hubleto.
-And so, every functionality available in Hubleto is built in Hubleto apps.
+And so, every functionality available in Hubleto is built around Hubleto apps.

+## How to develop Hubleto apps

 It's realy easy to start developing Hubleto apps but before that check the list below if you have all things ready.

-## What you should know

 For programming the backend part of your application, you should have experience with: